“We make a living by what we get. We make a life by what we give.” (Winston Churchill)

 And sometimes kindness with a capital K simply comes down to paying it forward.

 Jerry took his first trip to America when he was just 23.
 Sent by his London employer to represent their firm at a meeting in New York City, he was cabbing to what he desperately hoped was the correct address.
 Upon sharing his anxiety with the cabbie, he was stunned to hear the man say, “Don’t worry.
-I’ll wait out front for you while you check it out.
-No charge.”
+I’ll wait out front for you while you check it out.”

 Jerry couldn’t believe it.
 After everything he’d heard about the stereotypical New Yorker—self-absorbed, indifferent—he was blown away by this man’s kindness.
 “I promised myself right then that I would always seek ways to do something nice for Americans visiting the UK.”

 He told me this story as I was dining out with two friends in a cozy restaurant off London’s Baker Street.
 Jerry was a regular—knew the owner, the kitchen staff, loved to mix American-style cocktails for the diners.
 Overhearing us chatting, he came to our table to ask what part of the States we were from, a conversation that lasted well into the evening.
 And then he offered to take us to Pinewood Studios and show us around.
-He worked for Lloyd’s of London in their film insurance wing, and was scheduled for a meeting at Pinewood in the morning.
+He worked for Lloyd’s of London in their film insurance wing, and was scheduled to for a meeting at Pinewood in the morning.

 We were excited—Pinewood Studios is a legend in British filmmaking.
 Fiddler on the Roof.
 The Man Who Would Be King.
 All of the Bond films.
 Jerry picked us up from our dorm in Regents Park the next morning and drove us to the studio where we enjoyed a tour of all the major sets and lunch with Pinewood’s director.
-I have kept this photo of Jerry for decades, a memento of one man’s generous spirit.

-Show a Little Faith
+Show A Little Faith

 When I finally managed to make it through the drive-time traffic last August, I googled Be kinder than is necessary.
 The full quote, variously attributed, is Be kinder than is necessary because everyone you meet is fighting some kind of battle.

 One of the bummer side-effects of our deeply-divided society is the suspicion and uncertainty it breeds among everyone.
 Rather than nodding and smiling at people we pass, we are now sizing them up at twenty paces—seeking clues from their clothing, hair, make of car, accent, job, vocabulary—and making snap assessments.
-Friend or foe?
 The anger out there becomes anger everywhere.

 Is this making us happier?
 Is this solving our deepest, most pressing problems?